Planning Maps / Areas / Liverpool / Prestons

 Is Prestons flood-prone?

-Very little of Prestons carries a mapped flood overlay (the Liverpool average is 2%).
+Flood mapping covers Prestons and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Prestons bushfire-prone?